Trump's U.S. Supreme Court pick says she has 'no agenda' on Obamacare, abortion | Law-Order

-President Donald Trump's Supreme Court nominee Amy Coney Barrett said on Tuesday she gave no commitments to the White House on how she would rule on Obamacare or election-related disputes and declined to tell senators whether she believes landmark rulings legalizing abortion and gay marriage were properly decided.
+President Donald Trump's Supreme Court nominee, Amy Coney Barrett, said on Tuesday she gave no commitments to the White House on how she would rule on Obamacare or election-related cases and declined to say if she believed landmark rulings legalizing abortion and gay marriage were properly decided.
 Barrett opted not to say whether she would step aside from taking part in a major Obamacare case to be argued on Nov.
 10 or in any disputes arising from the Nov.
-3 election - as Democrats have requested - as she answered questions for the first time on day two of her Senate Judiciary Committee confirmation hearing.
+3 election - as Democrats have requested - as she answered questions for the first time on the second day of her Senate Judiciary Committee confirmation hearing.

 The marathon questioning gave the conservative U.S. appellate judge a chance to respond to Democrats who oppose her because they fear she will cast a decisive vote in striking down the 2010 healthcare law formally called the Affordable Care Act and its protections for people with pre-existing conditions.
 "I am not here on a mission to destroy the Affordable Care Act," Barrett said.
 "I'm just here to apply the law and adhere to the rule of law."